perpetual-protocol/perp-docs/docs/guides/IntegrationGuide.md

     bool isBaseToQuote;
     bool isExactInput;
     uint256 amount;
 	uint256 oppositeAmountBound;
     uint256 deadline;
-    uint160 sqrtPriceLimitX96; // price slippage protection
+    uint160 sqrtPriceLimitX96;
 	bytes32 referralCode;
 }

-function openPosition(OpenPositionParams memory params) external returns (uint256 deltaBase, uint256 deltaQuote);
+function openPosition(OpenPositionParams memory params) external returns (uint256 base, uint256 quote);
 ```

-Parameter:
+Parameters:

-- `baseToken`: the address of the base token; specifies which market you want to trade in
+- `baseToken`: the address of the base token, which suggests the market to trade in
-- `isBaseToQuote`: `true` for shorting the base token asset, `false` for longing the base token asset
+- `isBaseToQuote`: `true` for shorting the base token asset and `false` for longing
 - `isExactInput`: for specifying `exactInput` or `exactOutput` ; similar to UniSwap V2's specs
 - `amount`: the amount specified.
 Depending on the `isExactInput` parameter, this can be either the input amount or output amount.
 - `oppositeAmountBound`: the restriction on how many token to receive/pay, depending on `isBaseToQuote` & `isExactInput`